jflanigan/jamr/docs/Nodes_and_Edges_Format.md

 Nodes and Edges Format
 ===

-The parser and aligner both output an optional "nodes and edges" format.
+The parser and aligner both output an additional "nodes and edges" format.
 This format lists the nodes and edges of the AMR graphs in a tab-separated format.